-The main focus of this paper is only lawfully held firearms therefore a new model needed to be developed to cover the whole timeline between 1880 and 2024.
-The Thorp report (1997) considered rifle, shotgun, pistol and military style-semi automatic (MSSA) firearms therefore to be able to consistent with the report, only rifles, shotguns and pistols were counted within the research.
+The main focus of this paper is only lawfully imported firearms therefore a new model needed to be developed to cover the whole timeline between 1880 and 2024.
+The Thorp report (1997) considered only rifle, shotgun, pistol and military style-semi automatic (MSSA) firearms.
+Therefore to be able to consistent with the Thorp report, only lawfully imported rifles, shotguns and pistols were counted within this research.

 The New Zealand amended Arms Act prohibited MSSAs effective from 12 April 2019 (Arms Act 1983, s10).
 New Zealand Customs confirmed that MSSAs might be recorded under different tariff codes.
-We, therefore, accepted that we also counted MSSAs under the rifle category recorded before 2019.
+We, therefore, accepted that we would also count MSSAs under the rifle category, if they were recorded before 2019.